-Bringing together experts in the retail industry, workforce and economic development, and philanthropy, this event will explore what the evolving retail landscape can tell us about the future of job quality and economic mobility for workers across sectors.
-It will address the experience of workers and the role that both workforce development and economic development leaders can play in supporting economic mobility.
+Bringing together experts in the retail industry, workforce and economic development, and philanthropy, this event explored what the evolving retail landscape can tell us about the future of job quality and economic mobility for workers across sectors.
+It addressed the experience of workers and the role that both workforce development and economic development leaders can play in supporting economic mobility.

-The event will include a panel of philanthropy leaders – including Gayatri Agnew from the Walmart Foundation, Andre Oliver from the Irvine Foundation, and Jose Gordon from the eBay Foundation – sharing their perspectives on opportunities in the retail sector.
-Leaders of two innovative organizations, Pacific Community Ventures and San Diego Workforce Partnership, will also share recent work to improve worker livelihood.
-They will be joined by local small business owner Jen Musty, who will explain how she engaged with PCV to strengthen workforce practices.
-A reception with light refreshments catered by small local businesses will follow panel discussions.
+The event included a panel of philanthropy leaders – including Gayatri Agnew from the Walmart Foundation, Andre Oliver from the Irvine Foundation, and Jose Gordon from the eBay Foundation – sharing their perspectives on opportunities in the retail sector.
+Leaders of two innovative organizations, Pacific Community Ventures and San Diego Workforce Partnership, also shared recent work to improve worker livelihood.
+They were joined by local small business owner Jen Musty, who explained how she engaged with PCV to strengthen workforce practices.
+A reception with light refreshments catered by small local businesses followed panel discussions.

 Senior Director, Walmart Giving

 Gayatri Agnew is a leader in corporate and social impact strategy focused on human capital trends and future of work.
 Gayatri worked throughout her winding path to and through both her undergraduate degree and her MBA.
 She has dedicated herself to ensuring more people have access to meaningful work and to effective ways to learn and grow.